 When the in_valid is high it indicates that the input data is valid.
-This is also true for out_valid.
-The in_scale input port is used if scaling required. out_scale is used in case of internal overflow.
+When out_valid is high, it indicates that the output data is valid.
+The in_scale input port is used if scaling is required.

+And out_scale is used in if there is an internal overflow.

-- The number of in_scale bits must be equal to log2(FFT length). - in_valid and out_valid are of Boolean data type.
+- The number of in_scale bits must be equal to log2 (FFT length). - in_valid and out_valid are of Boolean data type.

-FFT length (N) is the size of the transformation, and should be powers of 2 in range of 2^3 to 2^16.
+FFT length (N) is the size of the transformation, and should be powers of 2 in the range of 2^3 to 2^16.
 SSR is the super sample rate, the number of samples processed in parallel every clock.
-Using a typical example with N=1024 and SSR=4, the core would compute one 1K FFT every 256 clocks, processing 4 input samples/clock.
+Using a typical example with N=1024 and SSR=4, the core would compute one 1K FFT every 256 clock cycles, processing 4 input samples/clock.